atlassian/jira-cloud-for-sketch/README.md

 - `skpm build` to transpile and package the plugin
 - `skpm link .` to symlink the plugin to the Sketch plugins directory

-When you next start Sketch, there should be a **Jira** option in the **Plugins** menu.
+When you next start Sketch, there should be a **JIRA** option in the **Plugins** menu.

 To subsequently update the plugin, simply run `skpm build` and restart Sketch.